TheochemUI/eOn/docs/source/user_guide/basin_hopping.md

 ## Notes

-- `eON` defaults to letting displacements occur from minimized structures as per the method of {cite:t}`bh-whiteInvestigationTwoApproaches1998`, which is controlled by {any}`siginificant_structure
+- `eOn` defaults to letting displacements occur from minimized structures as per the method of {cite:t}`bh-whiteInvestigationTwoApproaches1998`, which is controlled by {any}`siginificant_structure
   <eon.schema.BasinHoppingConfig.significant_structure>`